 You might not be able to build an office with a gym as they do in Silicon Valley, but some creative partnerships could allow you to offer a discounted membership to a local gym.
 Extend this plan to an art museum, golf course, or favorite eatery, and you’ve got a way to show your employees your appreciation without breaking the budget.
 As a bonus, you’ll build great relationships within your local business community as well.

 Younger workers are very savvy about what’s going on in the world, and they want to do good.
 Think about offering at least a small matching donation for their favorite charities as a benefit of employment.
 You’ll get the tax write-off, and they’ll feel great about working for a socially conscious business.

-As a small business, you might not have the budget to offer six-figure salaries, but that doesn’t mean you can’t entice great workers with some creative benefits.
-Keep in mind the desire for flexibility, social consciousness and collaboration instead of competition, and you should be able to find some excellent perks to offer new hires to bring them on board.
+As a small business, you might not have the budget to offer six-figure salaries, but that doesn’t mean you can’t entice great workers with some creative ideas.
+Keep in mind the desire for flexibility, social consciousness, and collaboration instead of competition, and you should be able to find some excellent perks to offer new hires to bring them on board.